 This value determines the rate at which events are sampled into the acquisition output file from the buffers received.
 The default setting is 1, which means that every event received will be stored.
-With a setting of 5, WinList would store every 5th event that it receives from the HAPS module.
+With a setting of 5, WinList would store every 5th event that it receives from the instrument.
 A setting of 500 would store 1 out of 500 events.
-This can be useful when running long acquisitions where you don't need to store every event.
+This can be useful when running long acquisitions where you do not need to store every event.